bcaptain404/vide/README.md

 ## FAQ

 **Q: Can I use this to overwrite my real Vim setup?**\
-A: Yes, but that's your funeral.
-By default, VIDE is safe and sandboxed.
+A: Yes, but by default, VIDE is safe and sandboxed.

 **Q: How do I update plugins/extensions?**\
 A: Edit configs, then rerun the script with a clean sandbox.